Juba Valley Alliance: War in Somalia

 On September 23, ICU forces under Sheik Hassan Abdullah Hersi al-Turki approached Jilib, en route to Kismayo.
 Juba Valley Alliance forces withdrew without a fight.
 After the city fell, on September 24, he promised peace to the city after Islamic militiamen broke up an anti-Islamist demonstration with gunfire, killing three teenagers.
 On October 3, they took Afmadow.
 Sakow fell to the ICU on October 25–28 after they militarily defeated the Juba Valley Alliance.
 By December 13, Salagle also fell to them.
 The city of Baardhere in Gedo region, was the last sought after prize by the ICU but the population there refused them to achieve that goal.
 Barderians being part of the larger Juba region, the population in Gedo and Bardera in particular, disliked the ICU and its attack on Kismayo.
 ICU's total control of southern Somalia became impossible at this point.
 All sides, JVA, ICU and the powerless TGF regrouped and established new alliances and new fronts.

 After the Battle of Baidoa (December 20–26), the JVA began to reassert control over the Juba Valley.
 On December 27, the ICU abandoned its positions in the Juba Valley at Salagle and Sakow, north of Bu'aale.

 ICU forces in Kismayo were reported retreating towards Mogadishu, and TFG forces were advancing towards Bu'uale from Dinsoor, while the rest of the Lower and Middle Juba areas were calm.
 However, no sooner had ICU forces from Kismayo gotten to Mogadishu than they reversed direction, withdrawing back to Kismayo.
 After their defeat at the Battle of Jilib north of the city, the ICU forces withdrew, and on January 1, 2007, Kismayo fell to the TFG and Ethiopian forces without armed conflict.

 Considering the integral part the JVA plays in the TFG's military, it could be said that the JVA has been succeeded by, or incorporated into, the army of the nascent TFG.

-The ICU choked the economy of Somalia by putting all resources on the hands of a selected few.
-Although the mistakes of the ICU were many, the economy factor, the attack of Kismayo and the murdering of the bed-ridden JVA fighters who were at the Bu'ale Hospital hastened the fall of the ICU phenomenon in Somali politics of the recent years.